Larah and Dieter: A Power Couple in Design and Branding

 Dieter is from Tasmania, Australia.
 He has been in the US for ten years now.
 Dieter enjoys beer, wine, and cocktails.
 Larah and Dieter met through a mutual friend/vendor and are currently married and live in New York.

 Dieter always wanted to be an architect.
-His parents built a house and he followed the architect around.
+As his parents built their house, he followed the architect around everywhere.
 Dieter even went so far as to observe meetings between his parents and the architect.

 He started to work towards becoming an architect, but was sidetracked as a beekeeper, then hair dresser, then back to studying architecture.

 Interior design was never his initial goal.
 Dieter gained experience in bartending and working in hospitality, which ultimately proved invaluable in his design career.
 Soon, Dieter started working for a designer in New York, but then the economy dropped.
 He managed to combine getting laid off with starting his own company.